dysbulic/The_Technoanarchist_Revolution/_posts/1436-03-08-introduction.md

 <p class='sig'>&#x2015; *The Hitchhiker’s Guide to the Galaxy*</p>
 </blockquote>

-I keep remembering a sci-fi short story I read years ago.
+I keep remembering , which I read years ago.

 A capsule appears in a laboratory with an old insane man in it.
 As time passes they recognize that he is aging backwards.